 Gifted Minds has a history of providing services to other states.
 Fiona regularly visits Western Australia, Queensland and the ACT.
 We are also happy to visit rural areas and to travel overseas, if there is sufficient client interest.
 Please let us know if you are considering an assessment, but are unable to get to Sydney.

-Fiona will be returning to Perth conducting assessments, counselling sessions and a Q & A session for parents in December 2017 and March 2018.
+Fiona will be returning to Perth conducting assessments, counselling sessions and a Q & A session for parents in March 2018.
 Please contact GATCA WA to register your interest in assessment for your child or personal counselling in 2018.
-The December trip is already fully booked.

 Any enquiries regarding interstate assessments or one-on-one counselling sessions during 2018 in Melbourne, Adelaide, the Gold Coast, Brisbane or Hobart should be made to firstname.lastname@example.org .

 Achievement testing using the WIAT-III is now available and can be paired with testing using the WISC-V. Please contact Fiona if this is required.

 Fiona and Dr Helen Van Vliet presented at the Diocese of Wollongong Gifted Education Conference, Raising the Ceiling, on Thursday July 16.
 Keynote Speakers include: Professor Karen B. Rogers, Dr. Katherine Hoekman, Dr. Margaret Varady AO and John Charadia.

 Fiona and Helen's Workshop is entitled: Empowerment through Appropriate Identification and Supportive Settings